 - Improve park land - Conduct noxious weed control by chemical, mechanical, and biological methods to improve lands within the parks and to encourage native plant growth.
 Conduct weed monitoring and mapping to maximize weed control efforts. - Conduct biannual trail assessments to catalog and track trail maintenance needs.
-Assessments will be used to assign work to staff/volunteers and in project planning. - Conduct trail maintenance, including but not limited to, clearing yucca/cactus, tread upkeep, vegetation trimming, and water management. - Plan and lead trail workdays for both staff and volunteers.
+Assessments will be used to assign work to staff/volunteers and in project planning. - Conduct trail maintenance, including but not limited to, clearing yucca/cactus, tread upkeep, repair of wood and rock features, vegetation trimming, and water management. - Plan and lead trail workdays for both staff and volunteers.
 This will include handling logistics and leading crews. - Monitor and maintain trail tools for each park.
-Conduct regular checks of tools to ensure they are sharp and in proper working order. - Expand educational and interpretive programs - Member will develop and conduct educational and interpretive programs at the parks.
+Conduct regular checks of tools to ensure they are sharp and in proper working order. - Expand educational and interpretive programs - Member will develop and conduct educational and interpretive programs at the parks, especially during the busy springtime field trip season.

-- Develop and conduct events or workdays at the parks with educational components that will get participants active, teach them about certain topics and complete work for the parks. - Assist with the Junior Ranger programs by developing and delivering programs to help expand our offerings to reach more kids. - Increase volunteer capacity - Recruit businesses and organizations that offer group volunteer opportunities to volunteer at the parks. - Foster relationships with local community service groups and offer volunteer work to those that are required to engage in community service. - Plan volunteer workdays focusing on weeds and trails projects. - Enhance outreach and awareness of state parks - Represent the parks on local media and at community events that target people looking for information on local recreational and volunteer opportunities. - o Enhance the parks' presence on social media with photos, videos, stories, etc. - Partner with local outdoor businesses to table at events (sales, open houses...) to promote the trails and volunteer needs. - Promote the trail systems at both parks by working with groups such as Visit Great Falls (local tourism office) and by highlighting why trail users enjoy the trails.
+- Member will participate in data collection of educational programs for program evaluation - Develop and conduct events or workdays at the parks with educational components that will get participants active, teach them about certain topics and complete work for the parks. - Assist with the Junior Ranger programs by developing and delivering programs to help expand our offerings to reach more kids. - Increase volunteer capacity - Recruit businesses and organizations that offer group volunteer opportunities to volunteer at the parks. - Foster relationships with local community service groups and offer volunteer work to those that are required to engage in community service. - Plan volunteer workdays focusing on weeds and trails projects. - Enhance outreach and awareness of state parks - Represent the parks on local media and at community events that target people looking for information on local recreational and volunteer opportunities. - \circ $\;$ Enhance the parks' presence on social media with photos, videos, stories, etc. - Partner with local outdoor businesses to table at events (sales, open houses...) to promote the trails and volunteer needs. - Promote the trail systems at both parks by working with groups such as Visit Great Falls (local tourism office) and by highlighting why trail users enjoy the trails.